 This page explains the managed migration process - this is where DWP/HMRC move claimants from tax credits (and other legacy benefits) across to Universal Credit (UC) under a formal exercise.

 - Who will not be moved across to UC?

-For the time being, existing tax credits claimants are only affected by UC if:
+Until the managed migration exercise starts, most existing tax credits claimants are only affected by UC if: